Advocacy

 Weekly communiques

-Advocacy alerts, trade bulletins, important speeches and government news that provide updates on legislation and related events to obtain a greater understanding of matters at hand.
+Advocacy alerts, trade bulletins, important speeches and Government news that provide updates on legislation and related events to obtain a greater understanding of matters at hand.

 Regular meetings and webinars